2021- 22 Class names are based on inspirational people (current or historical) who link to and are an inspiration to our school values.

 What does your child need every day?

-Please clearly label all your child’s belongings so we can return them to you quickly if they get lost!
+School Uniform and clothing: Please ensure all your child’s belongings are clearly labelled so we can return them to you quickly if they get lost!

-Most children have the odd ‘wetting’ accident in school at some point.
+Spare Clothes: Occasionally children have the odd ‘wetting’ accident in school.
 If you think your child is likely to have frequent accidents, please put a spare set of ‘bottoms’ (including socks or tights) in their bag.
-If your child borrows some spare clothes from school, please return them as soon as possible (nice and clean please!)
+If your child borrows some spare clothes from school, please return them to us nice and clean as soon as possible please.

-Learning through play can be a messy experience – so please be prepared for this!
+Messy Play: Learning through play can be a messy experience – please be prepared for this!

-Your child has been given a book bag so they can choose a new book each morning from the book box.
-When we feel they are ready we will start giving them a book to practise their reading skills with a reading diary.
-They may also receive Games or Activities to support their learning in School.
+Reading Books: Your child has been given a book bag so they can choose a new book each morning from the book box.
+When we feel they are ready, we will start giving them a book to practise their reading skills with a reading diary.
+They may also receive games or activities to support their learning in school.
 Please support them as much as you can.

-Please check your child’s Reading Folder each day for letters.
+Book Bag: Please check your child’s book bag each day for letters.
 If your child has had an ‘accident’, there may also be some wet clothing in their bag.
 Please wash and return as soon as possible.

-Small children like to bring small toys from school home in their pockets – if this happens please could you return them and talk to your child about who they belong to.
-Please can you help us by not sending any toys in from home unless you are informed that it is okay for your child to do so.
+School Toys: Sometimes children like to bring small toys from school home in their pockets – if this happens please could you return them to us and talk to your child about who they belong to.
+To help with this we ask that children keep their own toys at home unless you are informed that it is okay for your child to do so.